apankrat/notes/fast-case-conversion/README.md

 We can also *prefer* either appending or prepending when both would yield the same improvement.

-We can construct our block sequence out of *multiple parts*.
+We can also construct our block sequence out of *multiple parts*.
 That is, our assembly loop will be making a choice between (1) adding a block to an existing part (2) merging two parts with a block or (3) starting yet another part.

-Then, once we have our sequence we can check if splitting it at some item and swapping the parts would yield a better squish.
+Then, once we have our sequence we can check if splitting it into two parts and swapping them would yield a better squish.

-Similarly, we can see if moving some item to another spot or swapping it with another item would also be beneficial.
+Similarly, we can see if moving an item to another spot or swapping it with another item would increase a squish.

-These are basically random guesses, but it turns out that for whatever magical reason they *do* work when tried as a group.
+These are essentially random guesses, but it turns out that for whatever magical reason they *do* work when tried as a group.

-In fact, they work so well that they manage to find the exact solution for 512 and 1024 block sizes.
+In fact, they work so well that they manage to find the exact solution for 1024 and 512 block sizes.
 A surprise, to be sure, but a welcome one.

 Summarized, the results are as follows: